rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-08-04-railsgyn-from-gyn-to-the-world.md

 - student-posts
 ---

-###Hello, everyone!
+### Hello, everyone!
 We are the team RailsGyn and we are from Brazil.
 We had the privilege of being selected for the RailsGirls TeamsApp project.

 It has been an amazing, incredible, wonderful experience!
 The people we work with are extremely helpful and careful.
-We are loving to work with all of them!
+We love working with all of them!

 About our team name: why RailsGyn?
 We are from a Brazilian city called Goiânia - or GYN.
 So, both our name and our logo is related to our city.

 ![image](/img/blog/2017/railsgyn_logo-rails-gyn.jpg)
 <div align="center" class="image-credits"> The connection of our logo with our city.(Logo: Juliana Dias) </div>

 ### Our Team - the students